Cray-HPE/docs-csm/operations/iuf/IUF.md

 - Examine IUF log files as described in the [Output and log files](#output-and-log-files) section for information not provided on `iuf` standard output.
 - Use the [Argo UI](../argo/Using_the_Argo_UI.md) to find the Argo pod that corresponds to the failed IUF operation.
 This can be done by finding the Argo workflow identifier displayed on [`iuf` standard output](#iuf-output) for the failed
   IUF operation and performing an Argo UI query with that value.
 Argo workflow identifiers can also be found by running [`iuf activity`](#activities).
 The Argo UI will provide additional log information that may help debug the issue.
+- There are two methods for limiting the list of Argo workflows displayed by the Argo UI.
+  1. Display a single workflow of an activity by specifying the Argo workflow identifier, e.g. `admin-230126-ebjx3-process-media-cq89t`, after the Argo UI "magnifying glass" icon.
+  1. Display all workflows for an IUF activity by specifying the activity identifier, e.g. `activity=admin-230126`, in the Argo UI `LABELS` filter.
 - If an error is associated with a script invoked by a product's [stage hook](#stages-and-hooks), the script can be found in the expanded product distribution file located in the media directory (`iuf -m MEDIA_DIR`).
 Examine the
   `hooks` entry in the product's `iuf-product-manifest.yaml` file in the media directory for the path to the script.
 - If the source of the error can not be determined by the previous methods, details on the underlying commands executed by an IUF stage can be found in the IUF `workflows` directory.
 The [Stages and hooks](#stages-and-hooks) section of this document includes links to descriptions of each stage.
 Each of those descriptions includes an **Execution Details** section describing how to find the appropriate code in the IUF `workflows` directory to understand the workflow and debug the issue.
+- If an Argo step fails, Argo will attempt to re-execute the step.
+If the retry succeeds, the failed step will still be displayed, colored red, in the Argo UI alongside the successful retry step, colored green.
+Although the failed step is still displayed, it did not affect the success of the overall workflow and can be ignored.

 ## Recovering from failures